-Hospital Admissions
+Hospital admissions

 Hospital admission data is collected locally and then 'cleansed' nationally for payment.
 This data is available routinely.
 It refers to the entry into the 'acute' services and each entry is coded against a 'reason' for admitting that person.
 The data in this section refers to both admissions into acute service for a mental illness (primary diagnosis) or a physical health problem for someone with a mental health diagnosis (secondary diagnosis).
 The data is for 'activity' into hospitals and each data point refers to a single admission.
-However further analysis is needed to understand the 'numbers' of patients the activity relates to ie one patient may be responsible for 3 or 4 admissions.
+However, further analysis is needed to understand the 'numbers' of patients the activity relates to ie one patient may be responsible for three or four admissions.

-The data has been pooled for 2 years and described in table 25.
-The data shows that each CCG has a proportion of patients entering most of the acute trusts, however the most people with a primary diagnosis are admitted to KMPT (table 25).
+The data has been pooled for two years and described in table 25.
+The data shows that each CCG has a proportion of patients entering most acute trusts, however the largest proportion of patients with a primary diagnosis are going to KMPT.

-CCG Dationte by bosnital providers, montal boolth a s a primaru liagnasis 2010 2 012 aggragata data CCG Patients by hospital providers, mental health a is a primary o iiagnosis 2010-2 Dartford, Canterbury Gravesham And South Kent Ashford And Coastal Swanley Coast Swale Thanet West Kent Kent Dartford and Gravesham NHS Trust 2 11 1268 2 4 3 43 1333 East Kent Hospitals University NHS Foundation Trus 418 1431 17 1069 33 770 75 3813 East Sussex Hospitals NHS Trust 5 1 1 1 24 32 Kent and Medway NHS and Social Care Partnership 384 1166 1254 1086 535 1161 1970 7556 Maidstone and Tunbridge Wells NHS trust 3 23 22 13 8 5 1236 1310 Medway NHS Foundation Trust 1 76 19 12 842 15 59 1024 Others in Kent and Sussex 2 16 4 15 6 12 77 132 All providers 810 2728 2585 2198 1428 1967 3484 15200
+CCG Patients by hospital providers, mental health a Dartford, Canterbury Gravesham And South Kent Ashford And Coastal Swanley Coast Swale Thanet West Kent Kent Dartford and Gravesham NHS Trust 2 11 1268 2 4 3 43 1 .33 East Kent Hospitals University NHS Foundation Trus 418 1431 17 1069 33 770 75 3 813 East Sussex Hospitals NHS Trust 5 1 1 1 24 3 Kent and Medway NHS and Social Care Partnership 384 1166 1254 1086 535 1161 1970 7.
+7 556 Maidstone and Tunbridge Wells NHS trust 3 23 22 13 8 5 1236 1 .31( Medway NHS Foundation Trust 1 76 19 12 842 15 59 1 .024 Others in Kent and Sussex 2 16 4 15 6 12 77 132 All providers 810 2728 2585 2198 1428 1967 3484 15 200

-When hospital admissions for both primary and secondary diagnosis are pooled together (figure 52) and the 2012 data is standardized for age and population size, it is clear that Swale CCG has the highest burden of health need for people with mental illness in Kent.
+When hospital admissions for both primary and secondary diagnosis are pooled together (figure 50) and the 2012 data is standardized for age and population size, it is clear that Swale CCG has the highest burden of health need for people with mental illness in Kent.
 This rate in Swale is statistically significant.
 This is followed by Thanet and South Coast Kent CCGs.